-I also follow bands, young and old, playing our music in Europe and Australia, and that gives me additional insight.
+I also follow bands, young and old, playing our music in Europe and Australia, and that gives me additional insight on this topic.
 When it comes to words, especially this one, geography is important.
-Europe is seen as much more progressive than we are.
-Ideas about language use that would be vanguard positions in the US are public policy in the Nordic countries.
+Europe is seen as being much more progressive than America.
+Ideas about language use that would be vanguard positions in the United States are public policy in the Nordic countries.
 But it is easy to have blind spots.

-We have Civil War reenactment societies in America.
-There is a similar subculture in Europe romanticizing the Old American West.
-People camp out in red face dressed as Native Americans.
+In the United States members of the Society for Creative Anachronism dress up in European middle ages attire and camp out together at elaborate gatherings.
+There is a similar subculture in Europe romanticizing the Indians of the Old American West.
+They camp out in red face dressed as Native Americans.
 They mean nothing by it.
-Some of them don’t even realize Native Americans are real, or that they are still around, least of all that they might be offended by this “tribute.”
+Some of them don’t even realize Native Americans are real, or that there are any left, least of all that they might be offended by this “tribute.”

 What is “Dixieland Jazz”?

 Dixieland jazz as commonly understood, at least by people my age, was a mid-century commercial art movement that harnessed the imagery of old Dixie.
 The trappings of the “Old South”; the boaters, Confederate flags, the parasols, the mint juleps, the riverboats.
 The music itself was a part of a larger whole and inseparable from it.
 Without associating spirited music to a wholesome and happy go lucky Old South you don’t have Dixieland.